rore/janrain-backplane-2/README.md

 Endpoints
 ---------

-All endpoints are available at paths starting with all of the following prefixes:
+All endpoints are available at paths starting with the following prefix:

-* /v1/
-* /v1.1/
-* /v1.2/
+* /v2

 Backplane Message Store
 -----------------------